 If you want your website to be at the top of search results, you shouldn’t dismiss bad machine translation.
 While your website may have good SEO results in English, in Chinese, for instance, it will be ranked way lower.

 Thus, it is important to review and rank your website.
 You can either to it with the help of a translator or with online tools like WowGrade (an online hub of writers and linguists) or IsAccurate (a translation review website).
 Either way, it is important to ensure the quality of the translation of every page on your WordPress site if you decide to localize it.

 STEP 3 – Take Advantage of SEO Plugins

 Lastly, to fully automate SEO for your WordPress website, you can employ one of WordPress’s SEO plugins, like Yoast SEO or SEMRush.
 These plugins allow you to do:

 - Do page analysis by checking the length of the post, metadata and other aspects that impact SEO results.

 - Give access to a better content editor that allows post previews to give you an idea of how it will look in search results.

 - Eliminate obstacles that negatively impact SEO results, such as bad links, wordy sentences, and other aspects that impact readability.

-With SEO plugins, you can also create sitemaps and fully automate search engine optimization for your WordPress site.
+With SEO plugins, you can also create sitemaps and automatically optimize website for search engines.